Sorry, you need to enable JavaScript to visit this website.

 • fifteen youth representatives.

-Additionally, representatives of different public institutions and youth and for youth organisations (such as state secretaries, special adviser of the minister, additional representatives of the Ministry of Youth and Sports, National Youth Council of Serbia- KOMS, etc.) can attend Youth Council meetings.
+Additionally, representatives of different public institutions and youth and for youth organisations (such as state secretaries, special adviser of the minister, additional representatives of the Ministry of Tourism and Youth, National Youth Council of Serbia- KOMS, etc.) can attend Youth Council meetings.

-Ministry of Youth and Sports announces public call for nomination/application of members for the Youth Council (Javni poziv za predlaganje/prijavljivanje kandidata za članstvo u Savetu za mlade).
+Ministry of Tourism and Youth announces public call for nomination/application of members for the Youth Council (Javni poziv za predlaganje/prijavljivanje kandidata za članstvo u Savetu za mlade).
 The Ministry establishes the Commission that deals with the evaluation and selection of members.
 Public institutions active in the field of youth separately nominate representatives for the membership in the Youth Council.

-Youth Council meetings are held at least twice a year.
+Youth Council meetings are open to the public and held at least twice a year.
+The Council is chaired by the Minister in charge of youth issues.

 Role and responsibilities